Duke Energy Social Media Policy

 - When sharing information through Duke Energy social media tools, employees must comply with the IT Security Policy, Standards and Procedures and follow all regulatory requirements.
 This includes the FERC Affiliate Restrictions and Standards of Conduct (especially the “No Conduit Rule”) and applicable state codes of conduct.
 Employees should always review communications to ensure that they are not inappropriately sharing market information or nonpublic transmission system information.

-Consequences of Inappropriate Employee Posts
+Consequences of Employee Posts that Violate this Policy

 Expectations for Use of External Social Media Tools

-Several of the provisions regarding the use of Duke Energy social media tools also apply to the use of external social media sites.
+Several of the provisions regarding the use of Duke Energy internal social media tools also apply to the use of external social media sites.
 Additional provisions regarding the use of external social media are as follows:

 - Authorized users of the Company’s electronic communications systems are permitted use of non-blocked external social networking tools during work hours, as needed, if such use does not interfere with Company business or productivity and complies with this policy.

-- It is suggested that the following disclosure or something similar should be placed prominently on the website/blog or other posting in which such content is provided:
+- It is suggested that the following disclosure or something similar be placed prominently on the website/blog or other posting in which such content is provided:

 “The views expressed on this website/blog are mine and do not necessarily reflect the views of my employer.”